pmlmodelling/ersem/docs/source/workflow.rst

 When `reviewing pull requests <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews>`_ there are a few things to check:

-1. Ensure that the new changes do not adversely effect ERSEM. **Note** some modifications will change the results produced by the model, however, it is the author of the changes and reviewers responsibility to decide whether these changes go into ERSEM.
+1. Ensure that the new changes do not adversely affect ERSEM. **Note** some modifications will change the results produced by the model, however, it is the author of the changes and reviewer's responsibility to decide whether these changes go into ERSEM.
 If unsure, please contact the ERSEM repository manager.
 2. Ensure that the changes made to the code correctly address the issue created.
 3. For the public ERSEM, make sure that the tests continue to pass.